-With businesses slowly opening back up across cities and time zones, there’s been a lot of speculation as to what a post-COVID world could look like.
+With most businesses back open across cities and time zones, there’s been a lot of speculation as to what a completely post-COVID world could look like.
 The phrase “new normal” has been casually flung around in conversation, but how much do we really know about what the future of work will entail?
-Experts agree that it will be more remote, more automated, more globalised, and provide more opportunity for side hustles and multi-hyphenated careers.
+Experts agree that it will be more remote, more automated, more globalised and provide more opportunity for side hustles and multi-hyphenated careers.

 That just goes to show that pandemic didn’t just interrupt our lives; it highlighted the glaring flaws in our old working ecosystem.